 Posture can be defined as a stable position in which the body is held when standing, sitting, or sleeping.
 An ideal posture is quite simply the best or most standard skeletal alignment and gives you the freedom and precision of movements.
 The importance of ideal posture cannot be overemphasized and it should be a lifetime habit and not a short-term intervention.

-What is ideal posture?
+What is the ideal posture?

-Maintaining ideal sitting posture requires you to keep the back straight and maintain the curve of your spine.
+Maintaining an ideal sitting posture requires you to keep the back straight and maintain the curve of your spine.
 Remember to keep your knees aligned with your hips and lift the chest slightly upwards.
-In order to maintain ideal sitting posture, avoid soft couches and instead use a backrest or support to reduce the load on your lower back.
+In order to maintain ideal sitting posture, avoid soft couches, and instead use a backrest or support to reduce the load on your lower back.

 While standing, remember to distribute your weight equally on each foot.
 Keep your shoulders relaxed and chin parallel to the ground.
-The sternum should be aligned with the pubic bone and chest should be lifted up.
+The sternum should be aligned with the pubic bone and the chest should be lifted up.

 To ensure a good night’s sleep, try to lie down in a position that preserves the natural curve of the lower back.
 Placing a pillow under the knees or on the side can help you improve your sleeping posture.

 Spending long hours on the keyboard or slouching at the office desk can cause severe damage to your back.
 The wrong posture over a period of time can cause damage to your spine, discs and joints leading to back pain.

 Poor posture can cause gradual but significant damage to the neck.
 Daily activities like working on the computer, using the mobile phone, watching TV, and reading require you to tilt the head forward and exert strain on the neck’s muscles and ligaments.